openshift/instaslice-operator/README.md

 Once promoted, the device plugin provisions the slices.

+The daemonset advertises GPU resources only after the NVIDIA GPU Operator's `ClusterPolicy` reports a **Ready** state.
+This prevents the scheduler from scheduling pods on a node before the GPU Operator has initialized the drivers.

 ### AllocationClaim resource

 `AllocationClaim` is a namespaced CRD that records which MIG slice will be prepared for a pod.
 Claims start in the